1 LMU Drive, UH 4753

 Cheryl Tawede Grills, Ph.D.

 Dr. Cheryl Grills is a Clinical Psychologist with a current emphasis in Community Psychology.
-A tenured, Full Professor in the Psychology Department, she has been on the faculty of LMU for 34 years and is Director of its Psychology Applied Research Center.
-A national Past President of the Association of Black Psychologists, Dr. Grills also founded Imoyase Community Support Services, a 30-year non-profit organization providing action research, program evaluation and strategic technical assistance to social justice and social service community-based organizations.
+A President’s Professor and Full Professor in the Department of Psychological Science, she has been on the faculty of LMU for 36 years and is Founder and Director of its Psychology Applied Research Center.
+She also founded Imoyase Community Support Services, a 33-year non-profit organization providing action research, program evaluation and strategic technical assistance to social justice and social service community-based organizations.

-Dr. Grills is regularly called upon as a keynote speaker, trainer, or technical consultant within the mental and behavioral health field.
+Dr. Grills is regularly called upon as a keynote speaker, trainer, and consultant within the field of mental and behavioral health.